Iterum Therapeutics plc (NASDAQ:NRBO) Short Interest Update

-Iterum Therapeutics plc (NASDAQ:NRBO) was the target of a large decrease in short interest during the month of August.
+Iterum Therapeutics plc (NASDAQ:NRBO) was the recipient of a large decrease in short interest in August.
 As of August 31st, there was short interest totalling 150,700 shares, a decrease of 11.4% from the August 15th total of 170,100 shares.
-Approximately 2.7% of the company’s stock are short sold.
-Based on an average daily trading volume, of 71,000 shares, the days-to-cover ratio is presently 2.1 days.
+Based on an average daily trading volume, of 71,000 shares, the short-interest ratio is presently 2.1 days.
+Currently, 2.7% of the company’s shares are sold short.

-A number of brokerages have issued reports on NRBO.
-Zacks Investment Research upgraded Iterum Therapeutics from a “hold” rating to a “buy” rating and set a $7.50 price objective for the company in a research note on Wednesday, August 19th.
-HC Wainwright began coverage on Iterum Therapeutics in a research note on Monday, June 15th.
-They issued a “buy” rating and a $20.00 price objective for the company.
-Finally, ValuEngine upgraded Iterum Therapeutics from a “buy” rating to a “strong-buy” rating in a research note on Saturday, June 20th.

 NeuroBo Pharmaceuticals, Inc provides novel therapies for diabetic neuropathic pain and central nervous system diseases.
 NeuroBo Pharmaceuticals, Inc was founded in 2017 and is based in Boston, Massachusetts.